fox20431/resume-template/README.md

 **Use absolute length units**, more about the it please check [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#lengths).

+If you don't install the specify fonts, please uncomment the code in `app/fonts.css`.

 You can create `.env.local` in the project root, and specify the sensitive content.